milosz08/ski-rental-service/README.md

 Simple enterprise-class application for managing a ski rental company.
 The software is closed (only people in the enterprise can use it).
 This project was made for a subject in college programming course.
 Created only for learning purposes.
 Jakarta EE specifications were used in the development.
-This application can be run on any application servlet container that supports Jakarta EE 9 and Jakarta Servlet API 6, such as Apache Tomcat or Jetty.
+This application can be run on any application servlet container that supports Java 17, Jakarta EE 9 and Jakarta Servlet API 6, such as Apache Tomcat or Jetty.

 I realize that the specification of servlets, JSP pages and monolithic applications is no longer a standard today.
 This application was created only for learning purposes and familiarization with older "legacy" technologies.